Okay, folks, look, I just checked the email here at the top of the air.

 I'd say, God bless you.

-You realize what you're in for.
+You realize what you're in for?

-I had a uh party a while back.
+I had a party a while back.

-It was a bill of rights party, and one of my uh friends brought over your raspberry tea, and I thought, oh my goodness, he spent a lot of money.
+It was a Bill of Rights party, and one of my friends brought over your raspberry tea.

 He brought this tea over.

-And as soon as he left the party, and just so you know, some of the guests took some of the tea with him, um, when they left, um we looked up online uh uh to price your tea, and I tell you your tea is cheaper than Snapple, and I think the raspberry is the best.
+And as soon as he left the party, and just so you know, some of the guests took some of the tea with them.

-Well, you open the bottle of the blueberry, you get the aroma.
+When you open the bottle of the blueberry, you get the aroma.

 You think you're smelling the batter for blueberry muffins.